Royal Air Force in World War II

-The Royal Air Force (RAF) played a central role in the defense of Britain and in the fight against the Axis powers during the Second World War.
+The Royal Air Force (RAF) played a central role in the defence of Britain and in the fight against the Axis powers during the Second World War.
 The RAF was divided into three main commands: Fighter Command, Bomber Command and Coastal Command, each of which had specific tasks and areas of responsibility.
-Fighter Command was responsible for the defense of British airspace and played a key role in countering the German Luftwaffe during the Battle of Britain.
+Fighter Command was responsible for the defence of British airspace and played a key role in countering the German Luftwaffe during the Battle of Britain.
 Bomber Command was responsible for strategic bombing raids on enemy infrastructure, industrial plants and cities, while Coastal Command was responsible for securing the sea lanes and fighting German submarines and ships.
 In addition to the operational units, the RAF relied on a complex network of support and training facilities.
 Flying schools, technical depots and logistics units ensured that the force was always combat-ready.

 Command, control and organization

 At the beginning of the war, supreme command of all three branches of the armed forces - army, navy and air force - lay with the War Cabinet.
 When Winston Churchill was elected Prime Minister in May 1940, he formed an additional Inner War Cabinet in which he could act directly with the military commanders, who together formed the Chief of Staffs Committee.
 The Air Council had supreme command of the Royal Air Force.
 It consisted of the following members.